Mega-Zesty-Yeungs-MZY/zest/fetchingandfiltering.md

 # Hacks
 - Create some data that theoretically could have come from a table from a backend like from the trimester two CPT projects (feel free to copy and paste the data from your read endpoints)
-- Make a button that filters this data in some way that does NOT do the same thing as the example code above
+- Make a function that filters this data in some way that does NOT do the same thing as the example code above
+    - Have some kind of output showing the filtered data
     - This will require usage of HTML and JS
-    - Have some kind of output showing the filtered data
 - Bonus: Format the data using JS to make it more readable OR style your html elements

 ## Note: Feel free to take inspiration from your CPT projects!
 This Big Idea and especially this part of it is essentially reviewing the things you did last trimester.